• News

 Disruptive enough for fintech.
 Confident enough for global finance.

-The identity needed to signal momentum without volatility.
+The identity needed to signal momentum without volatility, signalling innovation without triggering the instability cues enterprise finance teams instinctively avoid.

 Drawing on the logic of blocks and blockchains, the visual system expresses money in motion, smooth, continuous, precise.
 The logo carries rhythm through it, a mark designed to feel dynamic yet dependable.